quixio/quix-streams/docs/connectors/sinks/influxdb3-sink.md

 - `time_precision` - a time precision to use when writing to InfluxDB.
 Default - `ms`.

-- `include_metadata_tags` - if True, includes record's key, topic, and partition as tags.
+- `include_metadata_tags` - if True, includes the record's key, topic, and partition as tags.
 Default - `False`.

 - `batch_size` - how many records to write to InfluxDB in one request.